AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

   "executionList": [
     {
       "enabled": "false",
-      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's project folder "process": "Trading-Process"				# up to the last folder only.
+      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your t-bot's project folder "process": "Trading-Process"				# up to the last folder only.
     },
-    {								# AACloud is prepared to run multiple bots "enabled": "false",					# each with it's own processes.
+    {								# AACloud is prepared to run multiple algobots "enabled": "false",					# each with it's own processes.
       "botPath": "../Bots/AAMasters/AAOlivia-Indicator-Bot",	#
-      "process": "Multi-Period-Market"				# When you clone AACloud },								# you may find different bots
+      "process": "Multi-Period-Market"				# When you clone AACloud },								# you may find different algobots
     {								# showing up in the configuration file, "enabled": "false",					# just like the ones here.
       "botPath": "../Bots/AAMasters/AACharly-Extraction-Bot",	#